Membership Service Division

 Golf Tournament volunteers work to develop fundraisers that assist in stabilizing the finances and rebuilding the operating reserves of the Chamber.
 In addition, it evaluates the feasibility of an annual event that would bring positive recognition to Baytownand gives the opportunity for networking away from a formal setting.

-Epicurean Evening volunteers assist with the annual tasting exposition for area restaurants, giving them opportunities to share menu items with the public and business community, and promoting their dining and catering services.
+Men Who Cook volunteers assist with the annual tasting exposition for local celebrities, giving them opportunities to share their favority menu items with the public and business community, and promoting what they do as leaders in our community.

 Dues Evaluation participants review the current investment schedule and determine if it is truly a fair-share formula that meets the needs of the Chamber.